 - Set up your wired or wireless network.
-For more information, refer to Networking on page 17. - Update your antivirus software.
-For more information, refer to Securing your computer and information on page 74. - Create recovery discs or a recovery flash drive.
-For instructions, refer to Backup and recovery on page 81. - 4.
-Get to know your computer.
-Refer to Getting to know your computer on page 4 and Pointing devices and keyboard on page 25 for additional information. - Discover the software that is already installed on the computer by selecting Start > All Programs.
+For more information, see Networking on page 14. - Update your antivirus software.
+For more information, see Securing your computer and information on page 74. - Create recovery discs or a recovery flash drive.
+For instructions, see Backup and recovery on page 81. - 4.
+Get to know your computer. see Getting to know your computer on page 4 and Pointing devices and keyboard on page 23 for additional information. - Discover the software that is already installed on the computer by selecting Start > All Programs.